rachelplayer/CLP19-code/README.md

 Evaluating the effectiveness of heuristic worst-case noise analysis in FHE
 ==========================================================

-This repository contains the code used to generate Tables 1--8 and Tables 10--12 in [CLP19].
+This repository contains the code used to generate Tables 1--9 in [CLP19].

 Experimental data in Tables 1 and 2 was obtained using the provided HElib code [HElib].
-Experimental data in Tables 3, 4, and 8 was obtained using the provided Microsoft SEAL code [SEAL].
+Experimental data in Tables 3 and 4 was obtained using the provided Microsoft SEAL code [SEAL].

-Noise growth estimates using the Iliashenko heuristic bounds [I19]  in Tables 1--4 and Table 8 were obtained using python scripts `heuristics-iliashenko.py`, `get-heuristics-iliashenko-helib.py` and `get-heuristics-iliashenko-seal.py`.
+Noise growth estimates using the Iliashenko heuristic bounds [I19]  in Tables 1--4 were obtained using python scripts `heuristics-iliashenko.py`, `get-heuristics-iliashenko-helib.py` and `get-heuristics-iliashenko-seal.py`.
 Noise growth estimates using previous heuristic bounds [CS16, CLP17] were obtained using python scripts `heuristics.py`, `get-heuristics-helib.py` and `get-heuristics-seal.py`.

-Data for the comparison of BGV and FV in Tables 5--7 and Tables 10--12 was obtained by running the provided Maple script `comparison.mpl`, which is based on code developed for a comparison presented in prior work of Costache and Smart [CS16].
+Data for the comparison of BGV and FV in Tables 5--9 was obtained by running the provided Maple script `comparison.mpl`, which is based on code developed for a comparison presented in prior work of Costache and Smart [CS16].

 Running the code
 ----------------

 **Heuristics**
 The python script are best run using SageMath [SAGE].
 To obtain the Iliashenko bounds for HElib (Tables 1 and 2) in Sage run `load("heuristics-iliashenko.py")` then `load("get-heuristics-iliashenko-helib.py")`.
-To obtain the Iliashenko bounds for SEAL (Tables 3, 4 and 8) run `load("heuristics-iliashenko.py")` then `load("get-heuristics-iliashenko-seal.py")`.
+To obtain the Iliashenko bounds for SEAL (Tables 3 and 4) run `load("heuristics-iliashenko.py")` then `load("get-heuristics-iliashenko-seal.py")`.
 To obtain the previous bounds for HElib (Tables 1 and 2) run `load("heuristics.py")` then `load("get-heuristics-helib.py")`.
-To obtain the previous bounds for SEAL (Tables 3, 4 and 8) run `load("heuristics.py")` then `load("get-heuristics-seal.py")`.
+To obtain the previous bounds for SEAL (Tables 3 and 4) run `load("heuristics.py")` then `load("get-heuristics-seal.py")`.

 **Comparison**
-The file `comparison.mpl` is used to generate Tables 5--7 and Tables 10--12 by selecting the appropriate plaintext modulus (line 50).
+The file `comparison.mpl` is used to generate Tables 5--9 by selecting the appropriate plaintext modulus (line 50).
 The file `comparison.mpl` can be run directly provided Maple is installed.

 **BGV noise data from HElib**
 The HElib files `helib-noise.cpp` and `helib-noise-budget.cpp` were developed to run with the January 2019 [release](https://github.com/shaih/HElib/commits/1.0.0-beta0-Jan2019) of HElib.